Ruder Finn: 2010s

 Kathy Bloomgarden, Finn's daughter, became CEO when he retired in 2011.
 That year Ruder Finn acquired Thunder Communications, a Chinese event management, brand and marketing consultancy, and formed a partnership with Kyodo Public Relations.

 In the 2010s, Ruder Finn partnered with Novartis on meningitis campaigns, "Meningitis: Keep Watching" and "Protecting Our Tomorrows," featuring photography by Anne Geddes and collaborations with Meningitis Research Foundations, Meningitis Trust, and Meningitis UK.
 The campaigns earned a Bronze Lion at Cannes Health.

 In 2012, Ruder Finn accepted a controversial contract from the government of Maldives that was condemned by the Commonwealth of Nations for organizing a political coup d'état that led to the fall of the first democratically elected President of the Maldives.
 Vice-president of Ruder Finn Emmanuel Tchividjian "admitted there were 'diverse points of views' surrounding the circumstances around the change of government" The Commonwealth Ministerial Action Group reiterated its call for early elections to be held in the Maldives.

 The agency has won the PRSA Bronze Anvils, Big Apple Awards, SABREs and PRWeek Awards.
 David Finn received a Big Apple Award.

 In 2015, Ruder Finn acquired the Japanese business of Kyodo Public Relations, one of the largest independent PR firms in Japan and the first PR agency to be listed on JASDAQ Securities Exchange.

 In 2018, Ruder Finn launched rf.techlab, an analytics and emerging technology incubator, supporting the development of proprietary offerings in data science, machine learning, and artificial intelligence.
+In 2019, they introduced rf.relate, a practice focused on advocacy, sustainability, and public affairs that develops social impact campaigns connecting communities with representative organizations.